MorkSunhout/AI-Based-Football-Analysis/README.md

 The project will also incorporate optical flow techniques to track the movement of players by measuring camera motion between consecutive frames.
 To better quantify player movement in real-world terms, we will apply perspective transformation, converting the image’s coordinates from pixels to meters.
 This transformation will enable precise tracking of a player's speed and the distance they cover throughout the match.

 ![Screenshot](output_videos/screenshot.png)

+## Modules Used

+The following modules are used in this project:

+- **YOLO**: AI object detection model
+- **Kmeans**: Pixel segmentation and clustering to detect t-shirt color
+- **Optical Flow**: Measure camera movement
+- **Perspective Transformation**: Represent scene depth and perspective
+- **Speed and distance calculation per player**: Measure player's speed and distance covered